-Sorry Quinton, but at least you had Harold there to help you get rolling again.
+Sorry Quinton—at least you had Harold there to help you get rolling again.

-One feeling that was shared throughout the company regardless of experience was just how much it boosted everyone's perception of the industry, each other, and SuperATV.
+One feeling that was shared throughout the company, regardless of experience, was how much it boosted everyone’s perception of the industry, each other, and SuperATV.

 Some people had the chance to talk to people they had never met before.
 Others got to see how the products they had tested or built stood up to heavy abuse.